FrankPassalacqua88/Group_Project/README.md

 ### DASHBOARD

 Panel Dashboard was utilized to store our interactive graphs and charts.
 This included a sidebar toggle with dropdown navigation and a description of each tab.

+The first two tabs (Seasons & Athlete Bio's) are from our initial analysis and learning the data.
+The World Map and Country Stats tab were used in answering question 1.
+Is there a correlation between a country's economic factors (GDP), demographics (population) and medal count?
+Finally, the Predictions tab was the Features Important and Classification report from our Machine Learning Model.

 ![image](images/Dashboard_Summary.png)

-Our efforts were concluded with a 12 minute [Presentation](https://1drv.ms/p/s!AsgKvHxaT8bpmC03mzbFumuZ0agN?e=F3RH36) and an interactive live demo of the Dashboard.
+Our efforts were concluded with a 12 minute [Presentation](https://1drv.ms/p/s!AsgKvHxaT8bpmC03mzbFumuZ0agN?e=F3RH36) and an interactive live demo of the [Dashboard](https://github.com/FrankPassalacqua88/Olympic_Data_Analysis/blob/main/Dashboard/Dashboard_Demo.mp4).